-HtmlWriter also provides some methods for saving and restoring memory snapshots, which can be useful for temporarily changing graphic data or the contents of data tables.
-These methods are described below.
+HtmlWriter and AsmWriter also provide methods for saving and restoring memory snapshots, which can be useful for temporarily changing graphic data or the contents of data tables.

 '''

-HtmlWriter.push_snapshot(name=")
+HtmlWriter.push_snapshot (name=")

 '''

-Save a copy of the current memory snapshot for later retrieval (by pop\snapshot ()).
+Save a copy of the current memory snapshot for later retrieval (by pop_snapshot ()).